 "How did you arrive here today?"

-Once the conversation starts, you should expect the following questions to come up:
+Once the conversation starts, you should expect to go deeper into your professional profile.

-What major challenges and problems did you face in your job?
+What significant challenges and problems did you face in your job?
 How did you handle them?

 What was it like working for your supervisor?